unstoppabledomains/dev-docs/partner/partner-integration-guides/redirect-url-payments.md

 # Redirect URL Payments Guide

 The Redirect URL payment flow is the most straightforward payment process to implement for Partners.
-You do not have to set up native paid domain flows in your application and can instead generate a URL to redirect payments to Unstoppable Domains to be processed.
+You do not have to set up native paid domain flows in your application and can generate a URL to redirect payments to Unstoppable Domains to be processed.

 In this case, the Partner acts like an "affiliate" where they redirect their users to the Unstoppable Domains website to purchase domains and receive a commission from the sale.